-The User role is associated with external applications or clients that connect to the KMS via its XML interface.
+The User role is associated with external applications or clients that connect to the KMS via its XML interface or to the KMIP interface.
 Users in this role may exercise services-such as key generation and management-based on configured or predefined permissions.
 See Table 7 for details.
 The keys and CSPs in the rightmost column correspond to the keys and CSPs introduced in Section 2.7.1.